Mobile Menu

 Over Easter, I decided to find a way to naturally color these to make them more festive for the kids.
 In the past, I’ve used natural food coloring with great results (here’s why I don’t use regular food colors), but I was out and didn’t have time to order more.

-While sipping my matcha tea one morning, I realized that the solution had been right in front of me the whole time.
+While sipping my matcha tea latte one morning, I realized that the solution had been right in front of me the whole time.

 Matcha Marshmallows Recipe